 The Water Fund had an operating income for the year.
-The Village continues to benefit from the efficiencies that resulted from the water meter replacement program completed during the fiscal year ended April 30, 2005.
+The Village continues to see efficiencies from the water meter replacement program that was completed during the fiscal year ended April 30, 2005.
+Continued monitoring of the water usage has enabled the Village to eliminate leaks in the water supply lines and minimize water waste.

-The Statement of Changes in Net Assets for the Water Fund can be found on page 13 of this report.
+The Statement of Changes in Net Assets for the Water Fund can be found on page 14 of this report.

-Net assets increased by \$10,528 during the fiscal year ended April 30, 2012.
+Net assets increased by \$358,302 during the fiscal year ended April 30, 2013.